 What’s The Agenda Here?

-I enjoy and admire Lifehacker and wanted Tipnut to be just as useful to its readers but with a focus on creative & rewarding homemaking.
+I enjoy and admire Lifehacker and wanted my site to be just as useful to its readers but with a focus on creative & rewarding homemaking.
 Some projects I write about may not be that simple to do or save bunches of money, but it’s the knowing “how” that matters to me–you just never know when that information will come in handy.
-Most times though I like to focus on tips that are simple & frugal.
+Most times though I like to focus on clever hacks that are simple & frugal.

 The information here is mainly presented in a non-personal tone with the intent of being a concise, well organized & long-term reference.
 This is done intentionally to keep the focus on the information and enhancing its usefulness.
 At the time I started Tipnut there wasn’t anything like it!

-It’s Not About Me, Me, Me – Tipnut Readers Also Participate!
+It’s Not About Me, Me, Me – Readers Also Participate!

 Tipnut readers love to have their creative juices sparked and enjoy knowing how to do things themselves, but most of all Tipnut readers love to learn!
 We’re interested in homemaking, crafts, DIY projects, frugal living, creating useful things out of nothing, puttering in the kitchen and a whole bunch more.

-Currently there are over 70,000 weekly subscribers, over 2,000,000 monthly visitors (absolute unique) and thousands of comments from readers that add helpful tips, make corrections and ask for help or clarification–all making Tipnut a better resource for everyone.
+Over the years there have been millions of visitors and thousands of comments from readers that add helpful tips, make corrections and ask for help or clarification–all making this website a better resource for everyone.

 You just may have a Magic Bullet in your cupboard and not even know it!
 If you’re regular readers you know how much I enjoy Tipnut.com, and it’s not just because she’s featured my blog three times, really!
 Tipnut.com is full of tips and hints and not just “fluff” stuff either but seriously you can use in your life stuff. (by Kansas A).